urossm/3D-Pose-Estimation/readme.md

 ## Installation

 1. Clone the repository
-2. Download source files from my Google Drive because it was too large for GitHub (https://drive.google.com/drive/folders/13LgNRNZ5iUbON0s7Uxzq4yXxqST7OSD1?usp=sharing)
+2. Download source files from my Google Drive because it was too large for GitHub and put it in the root folder of the project (https://drive.google.com/drive/folders/13LgNRNZ5iUbON0s7Uxzq4yXxqST7OSD1?usp=sharing)
 3. Install the required dependencies from requirements.txt
 4. Run and have fun :)